evernote/email-builder/README.md

 The templates diretory can contain sub-directories that contain handlebars template files.

 ### Content
-The content diretory can contain sub-directories that contain JSON files that are made up content that feeds into the handlebars templates.
+The content directory can contain sub-directories that contain JSON files that are made up content that feeds into the handlebars templates.
 Each JSON file has a language code appended to the end of the filename.
 (Example: welcome-en.json).

 ### Build
-The build diretory contains the final HTML email files that are compiled from the build.
+The build directory contains the final HTML email files that are compiled from the build.
 These files shouldn't be edited because the build will overwrite any changes made.

 ### Sass
 Leveraging the [Evernote SASS Structure Boilerplate](https://github.com/evernote/sass-build-structure) this is where all the Sass files are saved.